Gender neutrality in languages with gendered third-person pronouns: For human children

 The 1985 edition of the Quirk et al. grammar observes that whereas he and she are used for entities treated as people (including anthropomorphized entities), the pronoun it is normally used for entities not regarded as persons.
-But the pronoun it can be used of children in some circumstances, for instance when the sex is indefinite or when the writer has no emotional connection to the child, as in a scientific context such as (26).
-And, according to The Handbook of Non-Sexist Writing (1995), it is sometimes the "obvious" choice for children.
+But the pronoun it can be used of children in some circumstances, for instance when the sex is indefinite or when the writer has no emotional connection to the child, as in a scientific context lsuch as (26).
+According to The Handbook of Non-Sexist Writing (1995), it is also sometimes the "obvious" choice for children.
 Examples given include (27a), and the more colloquial (27b).
 It may even be used when the child's sex is known: In the passage given in (27c), the characters refer to the boy-child at the center of the narrative as a he, but then the narrator refers to it as an it.
 In this case, the child has yet to be developed into a character that can communicate with the reader.